Disability & Diversity

 Elementare Musik- & Tanzpädagogik - Orff-Institut | © Fabian Schober

-The Mozarteum University supports students with disabilities or chronic illnesses before and during their studies: from admission to studies, individual examination modalities and study materials to information on financial support, legal framework conditions and help with structural barriers to mediation in problems with study matters.
+The Mozarteum University supports students with disabilities or chronic illnesses before and during their degree.
+This is includes an accessible admissions process, individual examination modalities and study materials, as well as information on financial support, legal framework conditions and help with structural barriers, and mediation in cases of problems relating to studying.

 Disability Representative & Representative for the concerns of people with disabilities